How to encrypt my server and decrypt it remotely with Dropbear SSH?

 The dropbear SSH server is listening on port 222.

-On the left menu click on SSH and show up the submenu.
+On the left menu click on SSH.
 Click on Auth.
 Click the Browse button and select the newly generated private SSH key and press Open.

 On the left menu return to Session and click Open.
 If the connection is successful, you should see this: